Efficient Concatenated Bosonic Code for Additive Gaussian Noise

-{\it Trading errors for loss}--- The HRM is the key to achieving the hashing bound of the GQC without the computational overhead of analog QEC.
-Analog QEC requires modelling the joint likelihood of real-valued outcomes over multi-mode codewords, while the HRM maps \textit{locally detected} unreliable results to lost qubits at known locations.
+{\it Trading errors for loss}--- The HRM is the key to improving the performance of the code against the GQC without the significant computational overhead required for conventional analog QEC for this code.
+Analog QEC for this code requires modeling the joint likelihood of real-valued outcomes over multimode code words, which will be intractable when the code size gets larger while the HRM maps \textit{locally detected} unreliable results to lost qubits at known locations.

-Loss-tolerant QEC codes were originally proposed to overcome loss of individual photons---the main hurdle in QC based on a photonic qubit.
+Loss-tolerant QEC codes were originally proposed to overcome loss of individual photons---the main hurdle in quantum computation based on a single-photon qubit.
 Here, concatenating GKP qubits with one of these codes compensates for the discarded (``lost'') qubits due to using the HRM.
-This tradeoff of (unlocated) errors for (located) erasure makes the logical qubit more robust.
+This trade of unlocated errors for located erasures makes the logical qubit more robust.
 In the following, we concatenate GKP qubits with the QPC proposed by Ralph {\it et al.}~\cite{Ralph2005} and implement teleportation-based QEC as proposed by Muralidharan {\it et al.}~\cite{Muralidharan2014}.

-The $(n,m)$-QPC~\cite{Muralidharan2014} is an $nm$-qubit code built from $n$ blocks of $m$ qubits.
+The $(n,m)$ QPC~\cite{Muralidharan2014} is an $nm$-qubit code built from $n$ blocks of $m$ qubits.
 Logical basis states are $ \ket \pm_{\rm L} = { 2^{-n/2} \bigl( \ket 0^{\otimes m} \pm \ket 1^{\otimes m} \bigr) ^{\otimes n} } $.
-In our code, the physical qubit states are square-lattice GKP states~\cite{Gottesman2001} of a single bosonic mode---i.e.,~$\ket 0 = \ket {0_{\text{GKP}}}$, and $\ket 1 = \ket {1_{\text{GKP}}}$.
+In our code, the physical qubit states are square-lattice GKP states~\cite{Gottesman2001} of a single bosonic mode---i.e.,~$\ket 0 = \ket {0_{\text{GKP}}}$ and $\ket 1 = \ket {1_{\text{GKP}}}$.

-We implement syndrome measurements by adapting the teleportation-based protocol of Ref.~\cite{Muralidharan2014} to this setting, as shown in Fig.~\ref{fig2}(a).
-Using teleportation to do the correction guarantees that the output state is already in the logical subspace, and only logical corrections are required at the end~\cite{Knill2005a}.
-We use HRMs to implement the base-level qubit measurements, so we get (after postselection) either a qubit value~($\pm 1$) or a located erasure~($E$) for every measured qubit.
-These outcomes are processed into logical outcomes using the method of Ref.~\cite{Muralidharan2014}, which is described briefly in Fig.~\ref{fig2}(b,c).
-These logical outcomes determine the logical correction to apply at the end.
-In the example shown, $X_{\rm L}=-1$ and $Z_{\rm L}=-1$, so we perform logical bit- and phase-flip operations on the output qubit to correct it.
-At the physical level, these occur via displacements by integer multiples of~$\sqrt \pi$~\cite{Gottesman2001}.
+We analyze the performance of our code by simulating the process shown in Fig.~\ref{fig2}, which implements error correction using the teleportation-based protocol of Ref.~\cite{Muralidharan2014} (see figure caption and the Appendix for details.)
+Using teleportation guarantees that the output state is already in the logical subspace, and only logical corrections are required~\cite{Knill2005a}.